amilajack/jest-runner-example/README.md

 jest-webdriverio-example
 ===================

-A set of example tests using jest, nightwatch, and saucelabs
+A set of example tests using jest and saucelabs

 ## Setup
 ```bash